lshdlut/mujoco-wasm-play/README.md

 ## Legacy UI Notice

-- All runtime backends now live under `viewer_backend/`; there is no standalone legacy UI under `local_tools/viewer_demo/`.
+- Runtime backends (`physics.worker.mjs`, `direct_backend.mjs`, `bridge.mjs`, etc.) now sit at the repository root; there is no standalone legacy UI under `local_tools/viewer_demo/`.
 - Use the Simulate-like UI at `index.html` for every workflow (worker/direct).
 - The debug script `scripts/worker_debug.py` now launches the main entry (`/index.html`).
-- Shared utilities such as `viewer_backend/snapshots.mjs` are common to both backends and do not represent a separate UI surface.
+- Shared utilities such as `snapshots.mjs` are common to both backends and do not represent a separate UI surface.

 ## TODO
 - Define stable JS/TS API surface